jrpool/jsonresume-theme-a11y/README-workflowa.md

 The instructions for doing that are in [README-writejr.md](https://github.com/jrpool/jsonresume-theme-a11y/blob/master/README-writejr.md).

-### Converting and rendering
+## Converting and rendering

 Once you have a source file, you can convert it to the a11y format and render it as a web page in a single action.
 This does **not** produce an a11y-format source file.
 The conversion takes place only in memory, and the a11y-format version disappears immediately after it is rendered.

-This step requires the following actions:
+This step involves the following actions:

 - If you don’t yet have `node` running on your computer, [install it](https://nodejs.org/en/).
 Either the latest version or the LTS version is good.
 - Open a terminal window.